In The Desert

 Countries Participating in ISS:

 You can find out exactly where the ISS is in orbit by viewing the map located on THIS PAGE.
-Once there click on the Observation Tab at the top and then type in your zip code then click the "search button".
+Once there click on your area on the map.
 This will give you the next 10 days to see if it will be visible at your location on the earth.
-It also tells you the length of visibility and the brightness (only if it's visible to you).
+It also tells you which direction to look and the angle in the sky.
+(How long you'll be able to see it).
 You'll want to keep coming back to this page every 10 days to see if it will be visible to you.
 Bookmark that Page!

 You may only get a fleeting glimpse of the Space Station, but it's remarkable just how bright it is, and how fast it moves across the sky.
 It's certainly something worth seeing in the desert.